 - GAHAR surveyor may review medical imaging examination protocols. - GAHAR surveyor may trace and observe a patient receiving a medical imaging service and review positioning, radiographic factors, sterile tray set-up or aftercare processes. - GAHAR surveyor may interview medical imaging staff members to check their awareness on examination protocols. - GAHAR surveyor may visit areas were medical imaging services are provided including radiology department or other departments where portable medical imaging services are provided to observe medical imaging equipment, setup, and modalities.

-- 1. Medical imaging protocols are documented and they address radiographic factors, positioning, sterile tray set-up, and aftercare according to the relevant examinations and/or modalities performed at the service. - 2.
-Where specific tasks are delegated to members of the medical imaging team, the protocols indicate any specific circumstances under which healthcare professionals shall seek further guidance from the supervising clinical radiologist.
+1. Medical imaging protocols are documented and they address radiographic factors, positioning, sterile tray set-up, and aftercare according to the relevant examinations and/or modalities performed at the service.